gilramir/gren-html-autodropdown/README.md

 needs to listen for key events in the HTML item where keyboard focus will be and which will control the navigation in the dropdown.
-In your application's **update** function, you can call the **moveUp** and **moveDown** functions in the AutoDropdown module.
-That action will adjust the highlight, and return the new AutoDropdown.State, for you to store in your Model, and also, will return the newly-highlighted item (or the old one, if it didn't change).
+In your application's **update** function, you can call the **moveUp** and **moveDown** functions to tell the dropdown about the keyboard navigation.

+The **moveUp** and **moveDown** functiosn will adjust which item is highlighted, and return the new State for you to store in your Model.
+They also will return the newly-highlighted item's text (or the old one, if it didn't change).
 It might return Nothing, as scrolling up all the way will have caused the dropdown to close.
-You probably will use this returned item to update the text input where the user is typing.
+While you don't have to, you probably will use this returned highlighted item text to update the text input where the user is typing.

 For example:
 ```elm